littlecxm/tsschecker/README.md

 ## Nonce Entangling (arm64e devices)
 arm64e devices such as the iPhone XR, Apple Watch Series 4 and all newer devices have nonce-entangling.

-Nonce Entangling works by further randomizing the boot nonce by encrypting it with the device's [unique ID key](https://www.theiphonewiki.com/wiki/UID_key),<br/>
+Nonce Entangling works by further randomizing the boot nonce by encrypting it with the device's [unique ID key](https://theapplewiki.com/wiki/UID_key),<br/>
 making the nonce created from the generator specific to that device only.

 To save tickets for an arm64e device, you must get the boot nonce that the device creates from your generator,<br/>
-the simpliest way to get a nonce/generator pair is to use airsquared's [blobsaver](https://github.com/airsquared/blobsaver) tool and read them from the device.
+the simpliest way to get a nonce/generator pair is to use airsquared's [blobsaver](https://github.com/airsquared/blobsaver) tool and read them from the device. you can also use cryptiiic's [aes_nonce](https://github.com/Cryptiiiic/aes_nonce) python script to read the nonce/generator pair from the device as well.

-if you need more information, [see this post on r/jailbreak](https://www.reddit.com/r/jailbreak/comments/cssh8f/tutorial_easiest_way_to_save_blobs_on_a12/).

 ## Nonce Collisions: